shaing04/power-outages-analysis/README.md

 We chose these features because outage duration is influenced by the type of cause (such as severe weather or equipment failure), the region and state, which capture geographical influences and the month and year, which account for the seasonal and yearly trends of power outages.

-The model's performance was okay, with a mean absolute error (MAE) of ~2823 minutes, and a RMSE of approximately 7388 minutes.
-The model's R² score was 0.1081.
+The model's performance was poor, with a mean absolute error (MAE) of ~3195 minutes, and a RMSE of ~7264 minutes.
+The model's R² score was -0.1081.
+This is possible due to underfitting or another issue.

 ## Final Model